burrsettles/ml-talks-duolingo/05_deeplearning101/README.md

 ### 1. Add more hidden layers.

-Using `mnist_tf_fancy.py` as a starting point, modify the `-n` option to take a comma-delimited list of numbers that specify the layer structure.
+Using `mnist_tf_fancy.py` as a starting point, modify the `-n` option to take a period-delimited list of numbers that specify the layer structure.
 For example:

 - `-n 0` trains a simple [softmax regression](https://en.wikipedia.org/wiki/Multinomial_logistic_regression) (i.e., no hidden layers, inputs are fully-connected with the output softmax layer)
 - `-n 32` trains a 2-layer network with 32 hidden units (identical to current implementation)
-- `-n 258,128,64,32` trains a 5-layer network with layers of size 258, 128, 63, and 32 hidden units respectively.
-The input layer connects to the first hidden layer (258 units) and the last hidden layer (32 units) connects to the output layer.
+- `-n 258.128.64.32` trains a 5-layer network with hidden layers of size 258, 128, 63, and 32 units respectively.
+The inputs connect to the first hidden layer (258), and the last hidden layer (32) connects to the output layer.

 _Hint:_ Try using a list of `tf.Variable` objects to hold the weights and biases of all the layers in one data structure. :)